Ozempic Breath: Why GLP‑1 Medications Can Cause Bad Breath

 In short: while not officially labeled, Ozempic breath is real, common, and being noticed well beyond the dental office.

-Why GLP‑1 Medications Cause Bad Breath
+Why GLP‑1 Medications Cause Bad Breath (And Why Brushing Alone Often Doesn’t Fix It)

 GLP‑1 medications don’t cause bad breath directly.
 Instead, they create several biological conditions that allow odor‑causing compounds to build up, particularly volatile sulfur compounds (VSCs).

-Let’s break that down.
+woman smiling in humble, texasLet’s break that down.

 1. Dry Mouth → Bacterial Overgrowth → Volatile Sulfur Compounds